Scott Pilgrim vs. the World: Plot

 At the next battle of the bands, Sex Bob-Omb defeats Ramona's fifth and sixth exes, techno twins Kyle and Ken Katayanagi, earning Scott an extra life.
 Despite this, Ramona appears to get back with her seventh and final ex, Gideon.
-Sex Bob-Omb accepts Gideon's record deal, except for Scott, who quits the band in protest, during which Young Neil is promoted from roadie to bassist.
+Sex Bob-Omb accepts Gideon's record deal, except Scott, who quits the band in protest, during which their roadie, Young Neil, becomes their new bassist.
 Gideon invites Scott to his venue, the Chaos Theater, where Sex Bob-Omb is playing.
 Resolving to win Ramona back, Scott challenges Gideon to a fight for her affection, earning the "Power of Love" sword.
 Knives interrupts the battle, attacking Ramona, and Scott is forced to reveal that he cheated on both of them.

 Gideon kills Scott, and Ramona visits him in limbo to reveal that Gideon has implanted her with a mind control device.
-Scott uses his 1-up to come back to life and re-enters the Chaos Theatre.
+Scott uses his 1-up to come back to life and re-enters the Chaos Theater.
 He makes peace with his friends and challenges Gideon, this time for himself, gaining the "Power of Self-Respect" sword.
 After apologizing to Ramona and Knives for cheating on them and accepting his own faults, Scott joins forces with Knives and they defeat Gideon.
-Now free from Gideon's control, Ramona prepares to leave.
-After the fight, Scott is faced by his darker version, Nega-Scott, with whom he hits it off.
-Knives accepts that her relationship with Scott is over and, at her encouragement, he leaves with Ramona to "try again".
+Now free from Gideon's control, Ramona begins to leave.
+Knives accepts that her relationship with Scott is over and, at her encouragement, he runs after Ramona to "try again".